levacic/js-tetris/README.md

 -----

-* Cache all the HTML elements in use, since they are currently a bottleneck in some browsers - each time anything is updated, it does a *huge* number of DOM lookups is performed.
+* Cache all the HTML elements in use, since they are currently a bottleneck in some browsers - each time anything is updated, a *huge* number of DOM lookups is performed
 * Standardize the block starting positions
 * Do some sane refactoring